eclipxe13/micro-catalog/README.md

 > Micro catalog PHP template class, useful to create value objects based on a known small catalog.

-Several times I have the need for a catalog, by example, when receiving an result code and correlate to specific related values.
+Several times I have the need for a catalog, by example, when receiving a result code and correlate to specific related values.
 This library helps me to resolve this common problem, and it may help you too.

 ## Installation